jeffmd/if.x86/README.md

 # if
-A forth like programming environment.
+A forth like programming language.
 Code generation is either inline or call.